mintty/mintty/wiki/Tips.md

 ### Hotkey / "quake mode" ###

-Mintty detects if activated via hotkey and will use the same hotkey to minimize itself in turn.
+Mintty detects if activated via hotkey and will use the same hotkey to minimize itself in turn, unless inhibited by shortcut override mode.
 The preferred appearance of the hotkey-activated terminal window can further be customized with options in the shortcut, e.g.

 > `C:\Cygwin64\bin\mintty.exe --pos top --size maxwidth -`